menglongguo/website/_projects/TRIHand.md

 - Topology:
 The number of fingers, degree-of-freedom (DOF) of each finger, and opposability fo the fingers affect the functionality of the hand in its grasp orientation.
-The higher DOF, the more complex it becomes with more moving parts, more difficult wiring routes, and more limited control bandwidth.
+The more DOF, the more complex it becomes with more moving parts, more difficult wiring routes, and more limited control bandwidth.

 - Geometry:
 The shape and material of the finger pad changes its ability to interact with the environment, the thinner the fingers the more able it is to reach into clutter and tight spaces.